NovaSector/NovaSector/modular_nova/modules/customization/modules/clothing/storage/readme.md

 - N/A

 ### Included files that are not contained in this module:
-(Both sprite files, which are in the normal clothing icon locations)
+(Both the new sprite files, which are in the normal clothing icon locations)
 - modular_nova/master_files/icons/mob/clothing/storage.dmi
 - modular_nova/master_files/icons/obj/clothing/storage.dmi